 Transcendence: Sacred Music for Chorus and Organ

 Our season opener is a program of spiritual music that marries traditional and newer compositional voices.
-The group will sing music for a cappella choir by Bruckner, Stopford, Vaughan Williams, and Mendelssohn alongside works for chorus and organ (Dove, Britten, and Mendelssohn) and even a piece for chorus and saxophone quartet!
+The group will sing music for a cappella choir by Stopford, Vaughan Williams, and Mendelssohn alongside works for chorus and organ (Dove, Britten, and Mendelssohn) and even a piece for chorus and saxophone quartet!
 By juxtaposing these different styles and sonorities, Artistic Director Robert Bode aims to help the listener experience spiritual music in a variety of ways; perhaps, even, to be surprised into an experience of the Divine.
-Featuring tenor soloist Eric Neuville, organist Doug Cleveland, and the University of Washington Saxophone Quartet led by Michael Brockman.
+Featuring organist Doug Cleveland, tenor soloist Eric Neuville, trumpet soloist Vincent Green, and the University of Washington Saxophone Quartet led by Michael Brockman.

 Christmas with Choral Arts Northwest